 Figure 1: Video Tools Format tab of the Ribbon

-Tip: A Poster Frame can be applied to your video clip if you see just a black rectangle on your slide, at the time of inserting the video clip.
-Because, when you are choosing different Video Borders, it is good to see a live preview of the actual video clip being applied with those Video Borders, rather than seeing a black rectangle.
+- When you insert the video clip, if you see just a black rectangle on your slide, a Poster Frame can be applied to your video clip.
+Because, when you are choosing different Video Borders, it is good to see a Live Preview of the actual video clip being applied with those Video Borders, rather than seeing a black rectangle.
 Anyhow, applying a Poster Frame is entirely optional, and has no relation to your being able to follow the rest of this tutorial.

-- At this point, you can add a border to your selected video using any of the two ways mentioned below:
+- Now, you can add a border to your selected video using any of the two ways mentioned below:

 - Apply a Video Style that includes a border, and edit it later, as required.

-- This opens the Video Border drop-down gallery that you can see in Figure 3.
+- Doing so opens the Video Border drop-down gallery that you can see in Figure 3, below.